tomperrine/dns-purist/README.md

 * (--dump_names) List all DNS names contained in all loaded forward and reverse zones.
 This is useful for identifying all zones that may be present in your DNS, even if not defined in your DNS.
-This can include CNAME targets and PTR records to forward zones that you don't control.
+This includes CNAME (names and targets) and PTR records to forward zones that you don't control.
 This helps identify external dependencies you may have on the DNS or systems outside your control.

 * (--dump_records) List all name/IP pairs gathered from all zones, forward and reverse.
 Dumped as "name: IP", whether loaded from A/AAAA